Wisconsin OWI/DUI defense

 What are the penalties for a first absolute-sobriety violation?

 A first-offense violation of Wis.
-Stat. §346.63(2m) is a civil forfeiture of $200–$300 plus court costs and the standard OWI surcharge, a 3-month driver-license suspension under §343.30(1q), and 3 demerit points.
-Because the charge is civil, there is no jail exposure and no right to appointed counsel — but the suspension is automatic on conviction.
+Stat. §346.63(2m) is a civil forfeiture (typical deposit $200-$400 under the uniform traffic forfeiture schedule) plus court costs and the OWI surcharge, a 3-month driver-license suspension under §343.30(1p), and demerit points under Wis.
+Admin.
+Code Trans 101.
+If a passenger under 16 was in the vehicle, §343.30(1p) doubles the suspension to 6 months.
+Because the charge is civil, there is no jail exposure and no right to appointed counsel - but the suspension is automatic on conviction.
 Parents enrolled on the same auto-insurance policy typically see a surcharge for the conviction even though it appears only on the young driver's record.

 Does the parental-consent statute change anything if the drinking was at home?